3+3 BS/JD Pre-Law Program

 Frequently Asked Questions

-These 3+3 programs are non-binding and allows you to change your mind should you decide you don’t wish to pursue law school.
+These 3+3 programs are non-binding and allow you to change your mind should you decide you don’t wish to pursue law school.
 You would simply stay at RIT for your fourth year to finish your undergraduate degree.

 You will receive your undergraduate degree from RIT after successful completion of your first year at either Syracuse University College of Law or University at Buffalo School of Law.